awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 #  Building an AWS Workflow that sends notifications over multiple channels by using the AWS SDK for Java

 You can use Amazon Web Services to create a workflow that sends notifications over multiple channels.
 There are many practical business needs for this type of functionality.
-For example, assume your organization is a weather agency that needs to warn many people of detrimental weather approaching.
-Or your organization needs to send out alerts when kids are missing.
+For example, a weather agency needs to warn many people about a storm, or a school wants to send parents alerts when kids are missing.

-The use case that this AWS tutorial addresses is assume you work at a school and you need to alert parents when a student skips school.
+The use case for this AWS tutorial assumes you work at a school and you need to alert parents when a student skips school.
 Do you send an email message, do you phone the parents, or do you send a text message to a mobile device?
 The AWS workflow created in this tutorial sends messages over multiple channels, including email, as shown in this illustration.

 ![AWS Tracking Application](images/message.png)